xaicat/WinFadeX/README.md

 This project is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.

 You are free to use, share, and modify this script, even for commercial purposes — **but you must give appropriate credit**.
-If you publish or share this project elsewhere, please include a link to the original [GitHub repository](https://github.com/xaicat/WinFadeX) and credit the creator.
+If you publish or share this project elsewhere, please include a link to the original [GitHub repository](https://github.com/xaicat/WinFadeX) and credit the author.

 © xaicat 2025